 Which lasers do you use?

-At Beyond Skin we have a Cynosure Elite+ machine which houses two different lasers, the 755 nm Alexandrite and 1064 nm Nd:YAG.
+At Beyond Skin in Belfast we have a Cynosure Elite+ machine which houses two different lasers, the 755 nm Alexandrite and 1064 nm Nd:YAG.
 This allows us to treat a wide variety of concerns.
 We also use Energist IPL machines for some skin rejuvenation and rosacea treatments.

 Is laser treatment safe?